xianbangchen/xianbangchen.github.io/_research/Project_03_DOE_PGE.md

 </p>

-The medium-term planning method uses deep reinforcement learning (DRL), offering two key advantages:
+The medium-term planning method is built upon deep reinforcement learning, offering two key advantages:
-1. It uses short-term contextual inputs, such as day-ahead electricity prices and renewable forecasts, as inputs to determine medium-term planning strategy.
+1. It leverages short-term contextual information, such as day-ahead electricity prices and renewable forecasts, to determine the medium-term planning strategy.
-2. The strategy's quality is measured by its ability to improve profits in short-term operations.
+2. The quality of the medium-term planning strategy is measured by its ability to improve profits in short-term operations.

 As you can see, this medium-term planning method involves the [closed-loop predict-then-optimize idea.](https://xianbangchen.github.io/research/Project_02_CPO/)